UG-kiosk/UI-KIOSK/README.md

 ## Description

-UI-KIOSK is a front-end project made for University of Gdańsk.
-It will be used in the information kiosk located outside of MFI building.
+UI-KIOSK is a front-end project made for the University of Gdańsk.
+It will be used in the information kiosk located outside of the MFI building.

 ### Technologies